 Furthermore, a number of factors could delay or prevent potential participants from participating in our clinical trials.
 For example, our efforts to build relationships with patient communities may not succeed, which could result in delays in participant enrollment in our clinical trials.
-Similarly, the escalation of the ongoing conflict between Russia and Ukraine to involve additional countries, further economic sanctions or wider military conflict could result in delays in participant enrollment in our clinical trials.
-In addition, any negative results we may report in clinical trials of our product candidate may make it difficult or impossible to recruit and retain participants in other clinical trials of that same product candidate.
+Similarly, the escalation of the ongoing conflicts in Ukraine and the Middle East to involve additional countries, further economic sanctions or wider military conflict could delay participant enrollment in our clinical trials.
+In addition, any negative results we may report in clinical trials of a product candidate may make it difficult or impossible to recruit and retain participants in other clinical trials of that same product candidate.
 Delays or failures in planned participant enrollment or retention may result in increased costs, program delays or both, which could have a harmful effect on our ability to develop our product candidates, or could render further development impossible.
-In addition, natural disasters or public health epidemics, such as the COVID-19 pandemic, may delay or prevent participants from enrolling or from receiving treatment in accordance with the protocol and the required timelines, which could delay our clinical trials, or prevent us or our partners from completing our clinical trials at all, and harm our ability to obtain approval for such product candidate.
-Further, if participants drop out of our clinical trials, miss scheduled doses or follow-up visits, or otherwise fail to follow clinical trial protocols, for example as a result of the COVID-19 pandemic and related illness or actions taken to slow the spread of COVID-19, the integrity of data from our clinical trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for the applicable program.
-In addition, we may rely on CROs and clinical trial sites to ensure proper and timely conduct of our future clinical trials and, while we intend to enter into agreemen
+In addition, natural disasters or public health epidemics may delay or prevent participants from enrolling or from receiving treatment in accordance with the protocol and the required timelines, which could delay our clinical trials, miss scheduled doses or follow-up visits, or otherwise fail to follow clinical trial protocols, the integrity of data from our clinical trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for the applicable program.
+In addition, we may rely on CROs and clinical trial sites to ensure proper and timely conduct of our future clinical trials and, while we intend to enter into agreements governing their services, we will be limited in our ability to compet their actual performance.